James-koduah/jaskin-tech/_blogs/how_long_to_build_a_site.md

 design is an art and until you've spent a whole day changing the font size and font family of text on a website, you might not appreciate this art

+measure twice and cut once. the importance of planning

 \### Scope and Complexity: The Backbone of Timelines The foundation of any website project lies in its scope and complexity.
 A simple informational site might only take a few weeks, while a complex e-commerce platform with intricate features could extend the timeline into several months.
 Clearly defining the project's scope from the outset is key to managing expectations and timelines effectively.